 Please read my story below regarding my background and why I am adamantly moved to take action, with a fierce sense of urgency, as more than 20 million people are in the world’s most dire humanitarian crisis in Yemen.
 Meanwhile, US intervention has been towing the same line in regards to militarism as Trump’s foreign policy and the same policy that Biden led under the Obama administration.

 As someone discriminated against because of my religious background and my Middle Eastern heritage, I am invigorated to confront racist bullies and policies.
 I draw motivation from my family's suffering--from the terrorist attacks murdering my cousins following the Iraqi invasion--to Saddam putting my father on a blacklist for 30 years.
-I oppose racism by putting my voice out there by way of my own platforms, such as the one you are reading on my company blog here.
-More on my commitment here to standing up against oppression and evil--from racism to militarism--to poverty via Coding For Causes here--these three pervasive evils the late Dr. King Jr mentioned.
-Unfortunately, the three evils of militarism, racism, and poverty are still all too pervasive some 54 years later, but I know we can do something about it together.
+I oppose racism by putting my voice out there by way of my own platforms, such as the one you are reading on my company blog here, as well as through my direct action and work at Key Medium and our Coding For Causes program.
+Unfortunately, the three evils the late Dr. King Jr mentioned: militarism, racism, and poverty, are still all too pervasive some 54 years later, but I know we can do something about it together.

 Social and Civic Goodness